numba/numba/docs/source/glossary.rst

       In numba, when a mutable container is passed as argument to a nopython function from the Python interpreter, the container object and all its contained elements are converted into nopython values.
-To match the semantic of Python, any mutation on the container inside the nopython function must be visible in the Python interpreter.
-To do so, Numba must update the container and its element and convert them back into Python objects during the transition back into the interpreter.
+To match the semantics of Python, any mutation on the container inside the nopython function must be visible in the Python interpreter.
+To do so, Numba must update the container and its elements and convert them back into Python objects during the transition back into the interpreter.

       Not to be confused with Python's "reflection" in the context of binary